facebook/react-native-website/docs/linking.md

 The method returns a `Promise` object.
 When it is determined whether or not the given URL can be handled, the promise is resolved and the first parameter is whether or not it can be opened.

+The `Promise` will reject on Android if it was impossible to check if the URL can be opened, and on iOS if you didn't add the specific scheme in the `LSApplicationQueriesSchemes` key inside `Info.plist` (see bellow).

 **Parameters:**

 | Name | Type   | Required | Description      |